ABOUT IMMACULATE CONCEPTION SCHOOL

 The mission of Immaculate Conception School, Somerville, New Jersey is to foster in each student a personal relationship with God.
-In partnership with the family, we are committed to developing the spiritual, academic and emotional dimensions of all students, enabling them to live responsibly and creatively in a global world.
+In partnership with the family, we are committed to developing the spiritual, academic and emotional dimensions of all students, enabling them to live responsibly and creatively in the world.

 Student Pledge: As a student of Immaculate Conception School, I will develop my personal friendship with God.
 I will cooperate with my parents, teachers, and fellow students to grow in faith and knowledge.
 I will care about others and take care of the world.

-We are a dynamic and innovative elementary school staffed by the Sisters, Servants of the Immaculate Heart of Mary (IHM) of Immaculata, Pennsylvania.
-Supported by dedicated lay teachers, Immaculate Conception School provides quality religious and academic education for students in grades pre-kindergarten through grade eight.
+We are a dynamic and innovative elementary school.
+Faithful to the charism of the Sisters, Servants of the Immaculate Heart of Mary (IHM) of Immaculata, Pennsylvania and supported by dedicated lay teachers, Immaculate Conception School provides quality religious and academic education for students in pre-kindergarten through grade eight.

 In choosing Immaculate Conception School, you demonstrate your support and commitment to Catholic education.
 The faculty and staff take seriously the mission of providing a Catholic educational program that is academically challenging and engaging for our students.
 In partnership with parents, faculty and staff collaborate as a community to provide a Christ-centered and virtue-based school.